kavia-common/ekyc-41822-41867/BackendAPIService/README.md

 - Default admin user "admin" with password "admin123" is created on first start.
 Change the password immediately using the admin endpoints.
 - Local storage for uploads is under STORAGE_DIR (default ./storage).
-- Health check path is configurable via PGHEALTHCHECK_PATH (default "/").
+- Health check path is configurable via PGHEALTHCHECK_PATH (default "/health" as set in the provided .env).
+- CORS is controlled via PGFRONTEND_URL; set it to your WebFrontend origin (e.g., http://localhost:3000).